akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘This one,’ the woman said.
 ‘Due to hatch within the fortnight.’

-Beatrice's interest was in a smaller goose.
+Beatrice’s interest was in a smaller goose.

 The farm woman nodded.
 ‘Ah.
 A wild egg.
 I saw a fox take the mother from its nest down by the river.
 The goose in the corner isn’t the sitting kind.
 She won’t see it through.’